Hegra (Madain Saleh): Saudi Arabia's Nabataean City

 The Tombs

-Qasr al-Farid (the Lonely Castle) is the most famous tomb — a massive monument carved from a single isolated sandstone boulder, with a facade 22 metres high.
-The tomb was never completed; the lower portion was abandoned mid-carving, leaving visible tool marks.
+Qasr al-Farid (the Lonely Castle) is the most photographed tomb — a massive monument carved from a single isolated sandstone boulder, with a facade 22 metres high.
+The tomb was never completed; the lower portion was abandoned mid-carving, leaving visible tool marks in the stone.
+This incompleteness is part of what makes it so striking — the evidence of human craft arrested mid-process.

 Jabal al-Ahmar has the highest concentration of large-scale tombs with decorated facades.
-The morning light on this cluster of outcrops is particularly dramatic.
+The morning light on this cluster of outcrops is particularly dramatic — a 7–8am arrival gives the best conditions.

 Jabal al-Banat (Mountain of Girls) contains tombs associated with female family members of prominent Hegran citizens.